dOrgTech/the-graph-mutations-spec/README.md

 The requirements for the resolver's [JavaScript module](./subgraph/src/mutations/dist/index.js) are:
 1. Default exports an object with properties `resolvers` and `config`.
 2. `resolvers` has property `Mutations` which includes all of the schema's mutations.
-3. `config`'s "leaf" properties are all functions that take a string.
+3. `config`'s "leaf" properties are all functions.
 4. Module is ES5 compliant.
 We can verify this using [es-check](https://www.npmjs.com/package/es-check).
 5. Module is bundled with no external dependencies.
 There is no way to detect this as Javascript is dynamically interpreted, and dependencies can be resolved at run-time.
 This will just have to be written in bold red text in the docs.